Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

-> load balance created succeffuly and in active state.
+> The load balancer was created successfully and is now in an active state.

 ![ldb](./img/ld%20balancer%20created%20.png)